William Shatner Needs Your Help: Priceline is Hiring 75 Work-From-Home Reps

 Your job as a customer support agent is to answer incoming calls from Priceline customers.
 Chances are, you’ll assist these folks with changes to their lodging or transportation needs.

-The job can be challenging, according to the NexRep job listing.
+The job can be challenging.
 Think: Multitasking between several applications, researching solutions, speaking with customers, adjusting agendas…

 Do You Meet Priceline’s Job Qualifications?